patricia-muriira/AgriKikwetu/README.md

 * **Dholuo:** `luo_Latn`
 * **Hindi:** `hin_Deva`

 * More languages can be added by editing the language codes file and the router logic.
-These were the Kenyan languages available as of 2025
+These were the Kenyan languages available as of April 2025
 ---

 ##  Tech Stack